Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 Hopefully, you have underinsured coverage on your vehicle.
 If you do, you will be able to call upon the full underinsured coverage.

 Like the other party’s insurance company, your insurance company may begin by suggesting it is not covered.
 No reputable insurance company would do this.
-If yours does, then you should know right then that you need an attorney.
+If yours does, then you should know right then that you need an auto accident attorney.

 Punitive Damages are Available